xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

     sudo apache2ctl -t -D DUMP_MODULES | grep ssl
     apt-get install libjson-perl

-.. note:: If use of HTTP service is needed, edit `/etc/httpd/conf.d/xcat-ws.conf` for RHEL or `/etc/apache2/conf.d/xcat-ws.conf` for others and change `RewriteEngine On` to `RewriteEngine Off`, then restart httpd or apache.
+.. note:: If use of non-secure HTTP protocol is required, edit ``/etc/httpd/conf.d/xcat-ws.conf`` for RHEL or ``/etc/apache2/conf.d/xcat-ws.conf`` for others and change `RewriteEngine On` to `RewriteEngine Off`, then restart httpd or apache.

 Enable the Certificate of HTTPs Server (Optional)
 =================================================